ubclaunchpad/rocket/README.md

 _This section is for reference or for when moving Rocket to a new server.
 On the current Google Cloud server, Docker is already setup._

 We use [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) to run Rocket and the Postgres database that it relies on.
 In order for Rocket to access the database the rocket container (called "rocket" in `docker-compose.yml`) needs to be running on the same Docker network as the Postgres container (called "postgres" in `docker-compose.yml`).
 Starting both containers with `docker-compose up` will create a Docker container network called `rocket_default`.
-Once this is done Rocket will be able to access the DB with the host name `postgres`.
+Once this is done Rocket will be able to access the DB with the hostname `postgres`.

 Before deploying, you will have to create two config files using the templates provided in `.app.env.example` and `.db.env.exmaple`.
 Copy these files and add the relevant values to them.
 Here are the recommended settings with passwords an security tokens omitted: